This is the history of Johnson's Ranch and Caddo Lake according

 Mississippi River, appearing as a backward flow on the mighty

-plentiful game and fish of what was then the only lake in Texas.
-The sportsman's
+plentiful game and fish of what was then the only lake in

+houses began to appear.
 Among the first was a camp called

 name was not a difficult choice.
-The term, "uncertain"
+The term "uncertain"

 had been associated with the area for almost a century.

 a note that the founding fathers would have to decide on

 a name for their new town before it could be incorporated.

 The Uncertain city limit sign is stolen so frequently that

-signs at Johnson's
+"Uncertain, TX Pop.93" signs at Johnson's

 Johnson's Ranch Marina is believed to be the oldest